Tejtex/fib/README.md

 # Generate 20 Fibonacci numbers (default a=1, b=1)
 ./fib 20 --list

+# Generate 20 Fibonacci numbers (default a=1, b=1) and plot them on a logarithmic scale
+./fib 20 --list --plot

 # Generate a custom sequence with initial values -1, 1
 ./fib 20 --init -1,1 --list